HTTPArchive/httparchive.org/README.md

 (Only available to maintainers)

-To test changes on a GCP App Engine server without deploying to the production instance, use the staging app at https://staging-dot-httparchive.uk.r.appspot.com/
+To deploy and test changes on the Firebase Hosting staging channel:

 ```bash
 npm run stage